MerryNguyen193/MerryNguyen193.github.io/_posts/2019-01-18-second-post.md

 # Week 2
 ## Progress Report
-- Reading documentation of Recharts.js
+- Reading the documentation of Recharts.js
 - Set up the installation
 - Trying to apply a simple line chart from example of the Recharts website
 ## Installation steps